 Growth phase: Four applications were carried out.
 Treated plants showed 64 percent higher growth than conventionally treated control plants.
 Darker leaves, stronger stems, and more uniform plant development were visually noticeable.

-Production phase: With only four applications — two months before the estimated harvest time — a harvest increase of 25 percent was achieved compared to control plants.
+Production phase: With only four applications — two months before the estimated harvest time — a 25 percent increase in yield was achieved compared to the control plants.

 Onion (Cebolla cabezona) — Valle del Cauca 2018